Tarequzzaman/InterviewQuestions/README.md

 6. Django request lifecycle
 7. How django get data from database? or Explan how orm works
 8. How django solve n+1 complex query
+9. What is the difference between select related and prefetch related
+10. Tell me the difference between get and filter method
+11. Pickling QuerySets
+12. If the request data is not available which status code will invioked ? <br>
+404

 # Django rest Framework
 1. What is the perpose of serialization ?
 2. What is the benifit of using DRF?
 3. What problem solve by DRF?
+4. Write a class based view for crud operaton
+5. what need to import while creating a class based view? <br>
+   Answer: APIView